Shunji Takano: Late career (1992–1998)

-Personal life and other ventures
+Acting career

-Takano also has started to play roles in numerous japanese movies such as Kentaro Amakusa in Sanshiro 1 and 2, Akira Aizen in Yakuza Sengoku Shi Fudo, Dick Head in The Defender and other features, being credited as Kenji "Ken" Takano, his "American" name.
-He also voiced characters in japanese such as Gary Daniels in Rage from 1995 and Fatman in Spriggan from 1998.
-He also released a single named Ultra Bazooka (his wrestling nickname) through King Records in 1999.
+Takano had roles in numerous Japanese movies such as Kentaro Amakusa in Sanshiro 1 and 2, Akira Aizen in Yakuza Sengoku Shi Fudo, Dick Head in The Defender and other features, being credited as Kenji "Ken" Takano, his "American" name.
+He also voiced characters in Japanese such as Gary Daniels in Rage from 1995 and Fatman in Spriggan from 1998.

+Takano released a single named Ultra Bazooka (his wrestling nickname) through King Records in 1999.